andrewnguonly/ChatAbstractions/README.md

 ```

 ## ChatLoadBalance
 The implementation of `ChatLoadBalance` demonstrates the ability to select a method of load balancing (random, round robin, least rate limited) between LLM models.
-In the event of rate limting or peak usage times, this functionality may be desirable.
+In the event of rate limiting or peak usage times, this functionality may be desirable.

 ```python
 # initialize chat models